Leaving During Notice Period: Can Companies Withhold Basic or Gross Salary?

 raajesharya

-As a best practice, all the terms of employment and terminations should be well prescribed in the company HR Manual.
-You should refer to what T&C you signed off while joining.
-In the absence of anything, daily salary rate should be applied.
+As a best practice, all terms of employment and terminations should be well prescribed in the company HR Manual.
+You should refer to the terms and conditions you signed off on while joining.
+In the absence of specific terms, the daily salary rate should be applied.

-In layman's words, the following formula should work for computation of recovery of notice pay -
+In layman's terms, the following formula should work for computing the recovery of notice pay:

 Rajesh